StepheeGee/reading-notes/201/personal-notes/notes-class10.md

 In the above code, we call the `sayHello` function before declaring it, but JavaScript doesn't produce an error because it hoists the function declaration to the top of the scope.

-However, when it comes to variables, if you want to assign a function to a variable, you must declare that variable before trying to initialize it with a function.
+But, when it comes to variables, if you want to assign a function to a variable, you must declare that variable before trying to initialize it with a function.
 Here's an example:

 ```javascript
 // This will produce an error